Ultimate Travel Guide California: Everything you need to know about solo travel in California.

 California has the best weather in the USA all year long.
 Most of the state has a Mediterranean climate with hot dry summers and mild rainy winters so it’s all down to preference when to visit California.

-California actually has a late summer so you might be surprised with cooler weather and light rain in May and June.
+California has a late summer so you might be surprised with cooler weather and light rain in May and June.

-I personally love visiting California in the winter, the days are mild with the occasional rainy shower and you avoid the peak tourist summer crowds.
+I love visiting California in the winter, the days are mild with the occasional rainy shower and you avoid the peak tourist summer crowds.

 Accommodation: Most major cities in California do have hostels.
 Hostel dorm beds in California cost between $25 – $45 per night.
 For mid-range hotels budget around $50-130 per night and to splurge $170+ per night.
 If you’re doing a road trip you can easily get a roadside motel room from $35 a night.
 I’d highly recommend taking advantage of Air Bnb when travelling throughout the state.